-I bring to the MAI experience in successfully administering research projects (i.e., hiring and managing staff, managing regulatory issues [animal and human use and experimentation; laboratory and chemical safety], developing balanced and fiscally responsible budgets), collaborating with other researchers, developing research grant proposals, and in writing and peer-reviewing publications and extended abstracts.
-As a result of prior administrative experience, I am aware of the importance of frequent communication among project members and of constructing a realistic development plan, timeline, and budget.
-Prior experiences also taught me to seek other’s expertise when needed, and I have recently done so by seeking the assistance of the School of Business Entrepreneurship Program in developing a business plan for the MAI.
+Rosa-Molinar brings to the MAI experience in successfully administering research projects (i.e., hiring and managing staff, managing regulatory issues [animal and human use and experimentation; laboratory and chemical safety], developing balanced and fiscally responsible budgets), collaborating with other researchers, developing research grant proposals, and in writing and peer-reviewing publications and extended abstracts.
+As a result of prior administrative experience, he is aware of the importance of frequent communication among project members and of constructing a realistic development plan, timeline, and budget.

-As a faculty member, my research goal is to decipher a “gap-junction-coupled motor pattern-generating neural microcircuit” that: consists of a small number of gap-junction-coupled neurons forming unique patterns; underlies an innate behavior; is usually inflexible; and is triggered by a stimulus.
+As a faculty member, his research goal is to decipher a “gap-junction-coupled motor pattern-generating neural microcircuit” that consists of a small number of gap-junction-coupled neurons forming unique patterns, underlies an innate behavior, is usually inflexible and is triggered by a stimulus.

 The above-described approaches have resulted in productive research projects in an area of high relevance: finding wiring diagrams that underlie simple behaviors and seeing how the wiring diagrams differ among individuals.
 Deciphering a “gap-junction-coupled motor pattern-generating neural microcircuit” that underlies an innate behavior will assist in understanding what accounts for individual and sex differences in innate behavior and how, over time, such as in aging, wiring diagrams and innate behavior change.
-In summary, my expertise and experience have prepared me to design and lead the research projects underway in my laboratory at the University of Kansas.
+In summary, his expertise and experience have prepared him to design and lead the research projects underway in his laboratory at the University of Kansas.